Anjali-Kadali/A-College-Food-Choices-Case-Study/README.md

 📊 Comprehensive Analysis and Dietary Strategies with Tableau A College Food Choices Case Study
-This project presents a data-driven exploration into the dietary habits of college students using Tableau.
-The goal is to provide educational institutions with interactive visualizations that uncover nutrition trends, identify deficiencies, and support evidence-based strategies to improve student health and academic performance.
+This project was done as part of a data visualization case study using Tableau.
+The main goal was to understand and present how college students eat, how they feel about their food, and how it affects their health.
+All the dashboards and the story were created by me based on survey data.

 🎯 Project Objectives
 Transform raw dietary data into actionable visual insights